dfinity/motoko/guide/style.md

   Rationale: Among other reasons, this
   (1) avoids code being hidden to the right in a window;
   (2) avoids random line breaks in side-by-side diffs (e.g., as shown by GitHub or similar code review tools);
-  (3) allows prettier display on paper, web sites, or other material.
+  (3) allows prettier display on paper, web sites, or other media.

 * Break lines _after_ an operator.